timofeysie/loranthifolia/README.md

 One of those improvements is new styles for the item state.
 This needs to be created as an API for the Stencil component library to implement.
 Sounds exciting exclaimation mark.

 core.js:1521 ERROR Error: Uncaught (in promise): Error: Template parse errors:
 Parser Error: Unexpected token 'Lexer Error: Unterminated quote at column 27 in expression [viewShortDescription(item)']' at column 28 in [viewShortDescription(item)'] in ng:///HomePageModule/HomePage.html@41:5 ("
 				</ion-item>
 				<ion-item-options padding-start
 					[ERROR ->](ionSwipe)="viewShortDescription(item)'"

+After two attempts to get a working sample of the todo code working, using Auth0 with Heroku (both free) is looking like a better bet.
+Still, if lots of people start using the app, then we will definitely be paying money to those two, which means then having a paid version.
+The free version could just be a static list that is bundled with the install so that no server interactions are needed.

+This version will have to be made soon.
+Probably the first full release should include this version, and the one that relies on a live list and user login to support user options and all our other planned features.
+If we release a free version that includes server interactions, and someone writes an article on the app, and suddenly there are a million users, we will be screwed paying for all those free users.

+Another thing about this fabled free version, is that we will need to scrape the detail pages from Wikipedia and save them in json files to be bundled with the app.
+Another item for the proposed features list.
+Copied the proposed features list from Conchifolia here to keep up with pruning the list easier.